King Abdulaziz Air Base: Current use

 Dhahran International Airport has been transformed into a military airbase.
-It has been renamed King Abdulaziz Air Base and serves the purposes of the Royal Saudi Air Force.
+It has been renamed King Abdulaziz Air Base and serves the purposes of the Royal Saudi Air Force and Pakistan Air Force.
 There are also a couple of VIP airlines that operate out of DHA: Aviation-Link operates one A319 and B777-200, and NEXUS Flight Operations operates one A319.